william-01-dot/dm2008-Ariel-saragi-ay2526-s1/02-mini-project/README.md

-I added all my activities in here.
+I added all my mini Projects in here.